 On 15 January 2014, Doris Knoblauch presented work from the transdisciplinary research organization, Ecologic Institute, whose main focus is environmental research.
 At the lecture series "Facets of Sustainable Development" at the University of Applied Sciences Bremen, Doris Knoblauch showcased different aspects of policy advising, applied research and think tanks, with a particular focus on Ecologic Institute's work.Read more

-The course "Carbon Management and Finance" is one of four core courses in the Master of Science in Energy Policy and Climate (EPC) program at Johns Hopkins University (JHU).
-It introduces students to environmental markets and the policies that create them, focusing mainly on emissions trading systems (ETS) to mitigate climate change.
+The course Energy and Climate Finance introduces students to environmental markets and the policies that create them, focusing mainly on emissions trading systems (ETS) to mitigate climate change.
 The course also provides an introduction to attributes of the financial sector through its analysis of markets for environmental commodities.
-Ecologic Fellow Elizabeth Zelljadt has taught this course in summer 2013.
+Ecologic Fellow Elizabeth Zelljadt has taught this course in summer 2014.Read more

 Poland-Germany Study Tour 10-16 November 2013